mpiecko/PMWDSessionTimeoutBundle/README.md

 PMWDSessionTimeoutBundle
 ========================

-A Symfony Bundle that invalidates the session when idle for some time
+A Symfony Bundle that invalidates an idle session.